Guidelines for Hanson’s Continuity of Education Plan

 - Communicate frequently and clearly through multi-channel platforms

 Ontario and post-secondary education system are beginning to emerge from the ongoing COVID-19 global pandemic.
-Since it was first declared in March of 2020, the pandemic has completely changed how the country and Hanson College (‘Hanson’) function.
+Since it was first declared in March of 2020, the pandemic has completely changed how the country and Hanson College of Business, Health & Technology (‘Hanson’) function.

 Through more than a year of strict public safety measures and a vigorous vaccination campaign, we are now in the position to increase in-person on-campus activities.